 The Property Assessed Clean Energy (PACE) program provides low-cost, long-term financing for water and energy efficiency and conservation improvements to commercial and industrial properties.
 In 2013, the Legislature passed Senate Bill 385 (83R) allowing municipalities and counties to work with commercial lenders and property owners to pursue improvements using property assessments as a secure repayment mechanism.

 Under a PACE arrangement, private property owners evaluate measures that achieve energy savings and obtain financing, repaid as an assessment on the building.
 The assessment mechanism allows access to low-cost, long-term capital to finance improvements to the property.
 By eliminating upfront costs, extending financing and simplifying the transfer of repayment obligations to new owners upon sale, PACE overcomes challenges that have hindered building energy efficiency and related projects.

-The Houston Advanced Research Center with the support of SECO and the Texas PACE Authority has produced two videos to help local governments establish a PACE program in their area:
+The Houston Advanced Research Center (HARC) with the support of SECO and the Texas PACE Authority has produced several videos to help local governments establish a PACE program in their area:

 The following organizations are available to help cities and counties create PACE districts in their areas:

 In 2015, the Texas Legislature passed House Bill 855, which requires state agencies to publish a list of the three most commonly used Web browsers on their websites.
 The Texas Comptroller’s most commonly used Web browsers are Google Chrome, Microsoft Internet Explorer and Apple Safari.